-Covid has left many looking for new revenue avenues and working from home has become a requirement for most.
-The closures of in-classroom schools did not lower the need for TEFL teachers around the world, but Instead schools have switched to online learning methods.
+COVID left many looking for new revenue avenues and working from home has become a requirement for most.
+The closures of in-classroom schools did not lower the need for TEFL teachers around the world, but instead schools have switched to online learning methods.

 Online class enrolments have increased across educational institutions.
 The amount of students taking at least one online class is now 32% — the highest seen yet.
 Higher educational institutions are moving towards more online programs and at the beginning the stages of planning Massive Open Online Courses (MOOCs).

 “Over half of the net is in English, meaning the new users will have to attain English skills to make full use of information that can be found there.”

 -”The rising number of live streaming courses in rural China is expected to drive the growth of the ELT market in China”

 –For instance, Busuu (a UK-based online language learning platform)m saw its revenue triple in China and Italy during lockdown.
 DuoLingo similarly saw an increase in users by 66% in the US, 107% in France, and 109% in Spain!

 Online education was on the rise before COVID, but we have seen in the previous months a rapid growth in the industry.
 There are hundreds of online teaching jobs available online, and the demand for online teachers continues to grow while the travel restrictions remain across the globe.

 5. How COVID has impacted TEFL teachers’ journeys